glaciers-in-archives/snowman/README.md

 snowman cache icecream.rq "your parameter" --invalidate
 ```

 Sometimes, following changes to your queries and external data, you can end up with unused cache items.
-You can clear these using the `--unused` selector flag.
+You can clear these using the `--unused` selector flag:

 ```bash
 snowman cache --unused --invalidate